MayurMadhav/RealTimeCrackDetection/README.md

 3. **Contour Identification**: Contour Analysis is a powerful tool for contour identification and object detection.
 While other methods can enhance edges, they may not provide the same level of precision in contour extraction.

-By using the Laplacian Filter and Contour Analysis, we've tailored our approach to meet the specific requirements of real-time crack detection, ensuring accuracy and adaptability across different scenarios.
+By using the Laplacian Filter and Contour Analysis, I've tailored our approach to meet the specific requirements of real-time crack detection, ensuring accuracy and adaptability across different scenarios.

 ## Methodology
 The Real-Time Crack Detection system uses computer vision techniques to analyze frames captured from a webcam in real-time.
 The following steps are involved in the crack detection process: